 The standard nightly rate is set by the Bursar and reviewed annually.
 Revised rates come into effect on the 1st August each year.
 Visiting student room rent is included in the programme fee.
-For 2023-24, the standard nightly rate is £25.56, approximately £4,755 per annum for a standard undergraduate licence (186 nights), and approximately £7,593 for the standard graduate one (297 nights).
+For 2024-25, the standard nightly rate is £27.04, or approximately £5,029 per annum for the standard undergraduate licence (186 nights), and £8,030 per annum for the standard graduate licence (297 nights).